ProjectileObjects/PocketVJ-CP-v3/OSC_Commands_for_PocketVJ.md

 `/stopvideo`

-- Stops current video only
+- Stops current video only. (/stopall is a better command if you want to stop everything.)

 `/startmaster`